 Meanwhile dirt, gravel and perhaps the cremains of former dictators seem to be essential ingredients in what passes for chocolate in Russia.
 But you get a nice picture of the Kremlin in your choice milk or strawberry.

 Did you know that polar bears love chocolate?

 My first bar was destroyed when I left it on the coach, having lived in the UK so long I’d forgotten the effect that direct sunlight has on chocolate.
 Fortunately the Startled Baby Chocolate was widely available.

 Purchased in Minsk for 740 Belarussian roubles (18p).

 Meanwhile in the Baltic States… From Estonia, this short and stumpy sellout.
 I mean, chocolate covered yogurt thingo.

 Finally, from Riga, Latvia.
-We imagined this to be some Soviet relic, as if saying to the comrades, "Dude, you don't want to be going to the Bahamas.
-It's all brown and shitty there."
+We imagined this to be from Soviet times, as if saying to the comrades, “Dude, you don’t want to be going to the Bahamas.
+It’s all brown and shitty there.”